material-motion/material-motion/specifications/replicator_controller.md

     ReplicatorController {
     }

-**Replicator API**: Provide an API for setting a replicator instance.
+**Delegate API**: Provide an API for setting a delegate instance.

-The replicator instance performs the actual replication.
+The delegate instance performs the actual replication.

-> Consider providing a default replicator instance that performs a "best-effort" replication.
+> Consider providing a default delegate instance that performs a "best-effort" replication.

 Example pseudo-code:

     ReplicatorController {
-      var replicator: Replicator
+      var delegate: ReplicaControllerDelegate
     }

 **Disable replication API**: Provide an API for disabling replication of specific elements.